lumi-a/masters-thesis/thesis.typ

       )
     },*/
     caption: [Ablations for different hyper-parameters on the bin-packing problem.
 For each choice, we ran $25$ trials of FunSearch, tracking the running maximum score for each trial.
-We then plot the average of these running maxima, together with their standard error, across time (number of LLM-samples).], )
+We then plot the average of these running maxima, together with their standard error, across time (number of LLM-samples).],
+    label: <ablations>
+  )
 ]
+We ran ablations (@ablations) across these hyper-parameters on the bin-packing problem by measuring the average maximum scores across different trials.
+This is not a great measure, because we do not actually care about getting a high average score.
+We care about finding structured, generalizable instances, but we found no good way of measuring that, so the high average score serves as a proxy.

 - gpt-4.1-mini seems to outperform gpt-4.1-nano (a smaller model) and open-mistral-nemo.
 - When starting with the state-of-the-art instance by @binPackingRevisited[p:Lemma 4.3], the score starts off at $1.3$, and improves slightly over time.
 Starting with trivial instances performs slightly worse.
 Encouraging structure in the initial instance by using for-loops leads to better long-term performance.
 When just starting with a hardcoded list of numbers without structure, FunSearch would frequently stick to just changing the numbers instead of introducing more structure.
 - Higher temperatures seem to be better.